NVIDIA/nim-anywhere/README.md

     to make changes.

 3. Follow the instructions in the installation wizard.
-If you need to install WSL2, authorize Windows to make the changes and reboot your local machine when requested.
+If you need to install WSL2, authorize Windows to make the changes and reboot local machine when requested.
 When the system restarts, the NVIDIA AI Workbench installer should automatically resume.